relacslab/relacslab.github.io/tips.md

 Reading papers can be categorized into two ways: (1) PERUSE and (2) SKIM.
 *Skimming* is used for broad literature survey to find a topic, we quickly grasp the problems and high-level key idea from introduction and the front-end of methodology parts.

 In fact, *peruse* is probably the high-priority method you need to firstly learn while doing research.
-During perusing, you need to keep the following questions in your mind:
+To peruse, please keep the following questions in your mind:

 - What is the problem definition of this paper?
 - Is there a previous approach?
 What are the limitations of the previous approach?